Updated July 12, 2023

 Definition of Financial Statements

 Every entity’s transactions are recorded daily by way of accounting entries.
 At the end of the reporting period, the result of all the transactions and entries is compiled as financial statements.
 They reflect the position of profits or losses, assets, liabilities, and equity.
-It reflects the entity’s financial position, strength, and liquidity during a particular reporting period.
+It reflects the entity’s financial position, strength, and liquidity during reporting.

 Example of Financial Statements

-Here is a draft format for the Balance Sheet as per IFRS (International Financial Reporting Standards).
+Here is a draft format for the Balance Sheet per IFRS (International Financial Reporting Standards).

 Balance Sheet as At

 |Investments in associates|

 |Total Non-Current Assets||–||–|

 |Income tax assets|